Sasang constitutional medicine: Tae-eum

 Tae-eum have a large liver and small lungs.
 They are tall and the majority gain a lot of weight.
 They are patient and have a reserved personality.
 Therefore, if they are given a task, they will not give up, no matter what task it is.
 Because of this personality, they are prone to gambling.

 So-yang

 The so-yang type has a large spleen, and small kidneys.
 They have whitish skin.
 Like so-eum, many of this type are skinny.

 So-eum

 The so-eum type have large kidneys and a small spleen.
 They are short, and many are skinny.
 Due to weak intestines, they very often have digestive problems.
 Many enjoy a meat diet.

 Objective

-Sa-sang medicine explains ilnesses such as eczema, allergies etc, as an imballance of the body, for example: Soeum type has strong kidney but weak stomach and if the Soeum type consumes foods that strengthen the kidneys but not foods that strengthen the stomach an imabllance of energy (yin-yang) is caused.
-It's objective is to restoree balance and make perfect equillibrium.
+Sa-sang medicine explains illnesses such as eczema, allergies etc., as an imballance of the body, for example: Soeum type has strong kidney but weak stomach and if the Soeum type consumes foods that strengthen the kidneys but not foods that strengthen the stomach an imabllance of energy (yin-yang) is caused.
+Its objective is to restore balance and make perfect equilibrium.